 Sesame Street would not be nearly as entertaining without its catchy songs and dance routines.
 Who could forget Ernie serenading his Rubber Duckie or Bert doing the pigeon?

-These and other tunes are incorporated into Sesame Place’s shows and parades, which aim to get all types of visitors singing along.
-Set aside plenty of time to appreciate the talented performers and the spectacularly designed sets and floats.
+These and other tunes are incorporated into shows and the award-winning daily parade at Sesame Place San Diego, aiming to get all types of visitors singing along.
+Set aside time to catch everyone’s favorite furry friends, and appreciate the talented performers and the spectacularly designed sets and floats.

-Stop by the park’s outdoor theater for live shows, complete with singing, dancing, and lots of laughter.
-These shows feature several of Sesame Street’s most beloved characters, who thrive on the loud cheers and applause they never fail to receive.
+Stop by the park’s outdoor theater for dance parties and their live character show, complete with singing, dancing, and lots of laughter.
+The Welcome to our Street show feature several of Sesame Street’s most beloved characters, who thrive on the loud cheers and applause they never fail to receive.

-Show times vary, so feel free to call the park directly to ensure that you’ll be able to hit up desired performances.
+Show times vary, so feel free to call Sesame Place San Diego directly to ensure that you can hit up desired performances.

-Gather along the parade route for a San Diego theme park experience like no other.
-Sing along to familiar tunes as you wave to your favorite furry friends and the fantastic floats on which they’re perched.
+The entertainment continues as guests gather along the parade route for a San Diego theme park experience like no other.
+Sing along to familiar tunes as you wave to your favorite Sesame Street friends and the fantastic floats on which they’re perched.

-This award-winning parade invites spectators to get in on the action, complete with stomping, clapping, snapping, and, of course, dancing.
-This daily parade provides a great means of recharging in between rides.
+This award-winning parade invites spectators (especially young kids!) to get in on the action, complete with stomping, clapping, snapping, and dancing.

 Sesame Street Neighborhood

 Sesame Place may be a theme park, but there’s far more to this destination than rides alone.
-No matter which rides or slides you try, you’ll want to set aside plenty of time to explore the iconic Sesame Street Neighborhood, where you’ll find favorite locations such as Hooper’s Store and Big Bird’s Stoop.
+No matter which rides or water attractions you try, you’ll want to set aside time to explore the interactive Sesame Street Neighborhood, where you’ll find favorite locations such as Hooper’s Store and Big Bird’s iconic 123 Stoop.

-Photo opportunities abound throughout the neighborhood, as do interactive surprises that encourage visitors of all ages to embrace their playful side.
-Keep an eye out for Cookie Monster, Oscar the Grouch, Rosita, Elmo, and many other favorite characters, who will be happy to give hugs and take photos.
+Photo opportunities abound throughout the neighborhood, as do fun surprises encouraging visitors of all ages to embrace their playful side.
+Watch for a character meet with Cookie Monster, Oscar the Grouch, Rosita, Elmo, and many other favorite Sesame Street friends, who will be happy to give hugs and take photos.

 Member Benefits and Other Upgrade Options

-Many Sesame Street enthusiasts like the idea of making regular return trips to Sesame Place San Diego.
-Frequent guests can receive major price breaks on a per-visit basis when investing in the available season passes.
+Many Sesame Street enthusiasts like returning to Sesame Place San Diego regularly.
+Frequent guests can receive major price breaks and save money per visit when investing in the available season passes.
 These are offered at several levels, as detailed below:

-- Silver Season Pass: Available for $135 with a one-time purchase — or $12 per month (paid over the course of 9 months) — this pass provides unlimited visits, free general parking, and significant discounts on in-park food, beverage, and merchandise purchases.
+- Silver Season Pass: Available for $141 with a one-time purchase — or $26.50 per month (over six months) — this pass provides unlimited visits, free general parking, two free friend tickets, and significant discounts on in-park food, beverage, and merchandise purchases.
 Other perks include savings on stroller rentals and Magic Queue priority boarding.
-Once again, aRes Travel delivers major discounts, this time making it possible to purchase the Silver Season Pass for just $99.
+Once again, aRes Travel delivers major discounts, making it possible to purchase the Silver Season Pass for just $119.

-- Gold Season Pass: Offering a boost to the already enticing Silver membership perks, the Gold Season Pass costs $162 per year or $16 per month (again, for 9 months).
-Under this approach, in-park purchases can be discounted even further — often by as much as 15 or 20 percent.
-Up-close parking is provided free of charge.
+- Gold Season Pass: Offering a boost to the already enticing Silver membership perks, the Gold Season Pass costs $180 per year or $30 per month (again, for six months).
+Under this approach, in-park purchases can be discounted even further — often by as much as 15 or 20 percent, and you get four free friend tickets.
+Up-close parking is 50% off with access to the Priority Fast lane entrance.

-- Platinum Season Pass: Theme park lovers may prefer the Platinum approach, which provides access not only to Sesame Place San Diego, but also, nearly a dozen other parks.
-Other perks include up-close parking, as well as reservations to provide a stellar view of the daily parade.
-Each Platinum pass costs $252.
+- Platinum Season Pass: Theme park lovers may prefer the Platinum approach, which provides access to Sesame Place San Diego and nearly a dozen other parks.
+Other perks include up-close parking, SIX free friend tickets, and reservations to provide a stellar view of the daily parade.
+Each Platinum pass costs $297.

 For an extra fee, the Silver and Gold passes can also provide access to sister park SeaWorld San Diego, where, as with Sesame Place passes, discounts on food and merchandise are provided.

-Furthermore, the annual passes involves member exclusives such as special events, character meet-and-greets, and early ride times.
+Furthermore, the annual passes involve member exclusives such as special events, character meet-and-greets, and early ride times.

-In addition to season passes, Sesame Place offers many upgrade options that appeal to single and multi-day visitors alike.
-Abby’s Magic Queue is an especially compelling option, as it can dramatically reduce wait times and streamline the entire Sesame Place experience.
-It’s available at the Philadelphia park so I’ll let you know if it’s an option or how any line skipping at Sesame Place San Diego will happen once more details are released.
+In addition to season passes, Sesame Place offers upgrade options that appeal to single and multi-day visitors alike.
+Abby’s Unlimited Magic Queue is an especially compelling option, as it can dramatically reduce wait times and streamline the entire Sesame Place experience.
+For an additional $19.99, you’ll have unlimited front-of-the-line access to all rides.

 Sesame Place San Diego Dining